saselberg/pylive-played-clip/docs/index.rst

   wait this amount of time, and then re-scan.
 Should it detect that a clip was playing in the previous scan but not playing in the current scan, the color will be changed.
+* **--no-reset**: If provided, then the clip colors will not be reset when Ableton stops playing.

 Examples
 --------